Home

 The SB is only learned by feeling it.
 Why?
 It comes from the feeling of wholeness, not just the brain.
 As neurologist, Jill Bolte Taylor, says, “We are feeling creatures that thinks.
 Not thinking creatures that feel.”
 Operate from the connection of the whole in human nature, and children get empowered in a life long skill.

-The sensitivity of children are their greatest gifts, if you show them a new operating system.
-For them, they feel “movement” as not just an action, it is a call of guidance and insight.
+All methods are based on the Feldenkrais® method, developmental movement, and becoming more fully alive.
+The sensitivity of children are their greatest gifts, if you show them the operating system.
+The operating system is the “feeling creature,” not thinking creature, they are.
+For them, they feel “movement” as not just an action but a tangible guidance and insight.

 Once the senses, actions, and thoughts unite in sensory perception, children learn to utilize their uniqueness.
 Motion of sensory impulses, together with attention, become their teacher.